 SyProgram is the most complex and useful SyItem.
 It allows to link your SyItem to executable files (.exe, .jar) residing on your removable device.

 SyProgram properties are Name, Path, Icon, Description, Shortcut, Program Arguments, Home Page and Version.

-Shortcut allows to specify a key combination to launch the SyProgram without searching and clicking for it.
+Shortcut allows specifying a key combination to launch the SyProgram without searching and clicking for it.

-There are other options available for SyProgram configuration into the tab Additional Params, Gesture and Advanced.
+There are other options available for SyProgram configurations into the tab Additional Params, Gesture, and Advanced.

 SyProgram - Additional Params

-Program Arguments allows to send parameters to launched programs.
+Program Arguments allows sending parameters to launched programs.
 Usually program guides, list any available command line parameters.
 Read them to learn your favourite programs command lines list.

-Home Page and Version allow to stored further information about the program.
+Home Page and Version allows more information about the program.

 and stores its profile information.
-Reading command line guide, you can realize that the profile folder can be specifies with the -profile [path]
+Reading command line guide, you can realize that the profile folder can be specified with the -profile [path]

 property: -profile "#:\SyMenu\Profiles\Firefox"